Hitch Hiker Optical Mount

 High megapixel digital cameras demand steady support for maximum resolution.
 But the Hitch Hiker doesn't just provide support.
 It also provides control.
 Compose photos rapidly, accurately, and easily.
 Deftly glide along arching paths while shooting video.
 Follow action wherever it goes with positive control.
 Let go and aim is maintained on-target -- no clamping needed.
 Stay ready for the next shot.

-Spotting scopes, large binoculars, and small telescopes also benefit from the Hitch Hiker's smooth, balanced rotations and steady support.
-The CNC machined guide-handle with knurled grip is great for steering these instruments -- and an optional finder bracket makes pointing to astronomical objects much easier.
+Spotting scopes, large binoculars, and small telescopes also benefit from the Hitch Hiker's smooth, balanced rotations and well-defined rotations.
+The CNC machined guide-handle with knurled grip is great for steering these instruments.
+The optional finder bracket allows attaching wide-field aiming devices.

 The Hitch Hiker was developed with hiking in mind.
 Since it can be comfortably carried up a rocky, steep mountain trail it can be carried just about anywhere with ease.
-A perfect match for lightweight carbon-fiber tripods, put them in/on your pack or carry them over your shoulder.
+A perfect match for lightweight carbon-fiber tripods, put the combo in/on your pack/camera bag or carry the lightweight rig over your shoulder.